hmc-cs111-spring2023/cs111-project-pitch-georgia-reb/contract.md

 languages.

 I also am excited to work on a project from start to finish.
-I find that in school this is not something that I get to do often because we are working on sections of projects a lot in our homework.
+I find that in school this is not something that I get to do often because I am often working on sections of projects in my homework.
 Therefore, I really like getting to work on final projects and create something from start to finish.

 ## Concepts / skills